-In my opinion, the Family Medicine Residency at Mayo Clinic in Rochester, Minn., is one of the best-kept secrets in all of family medicine training.
-We have 24 residents who provide comprehensive primary care in the small farming town of Kasson, Minn.
-Our department includes more than 50 staff family physicians who care for patients at one of our three Mayo family clinics in Rochester or at Mayo Family Clinic Kasson.
+In my opinion, the Family Medicine Residency at Mayo Clinic's campus in Rochester, Minnesota, is one of the best-kept secrets in all of family medicine training.
+We have 24 residents who provide comprehensive primary care in the small farming town of Kasson, Minnesota.
+The Department of Family Medicine includes more than 60 staff family physicians who care for patients at one of our three Mayo family clinics in Rochester or at Mayo Family Clinic Kasson.

 While our residents receive excellent training from subspecialty clinics and services on the downtown Mayo Clinic campus, we have also developed rotations within Mayo Clinic Health System, a system of hospitals and practices located throughout southeast Minnesota, northeast Iowa and southwest Wisconsin.

 Our residency trains confident and dynamic family physicians by emphasizing small-town practice at Mayo Family Clinic Kasson and outstanding added-value rotations at Mayo Clinic and within Mayo Clinic Health System.